gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/publish-procedure.md

 - add a new file to `_posts/windows-build-tools/releases`
 - name the file like `2016-10-28-windows-build-tools-v2-7-20161028-released.md`
-- name the post like: **GNU ARM Eclipse Windows Build Tools v2.7-20161028* released**.
+- name the post like: **GNU MCU Eclipse Windows Build Tools v2.7-20161028* released**.

 ## Update the release post with the MD5 sums